✨ Get to know Boldin’s AI Planner Assistant

 So, it is important to make sure that your retirement finances are prepared for this major expense.

 The Boldin Retirement Planner is an award-winning tool that can help you prepare.
-This easy-to-use tool offers very detailed and sophisticated calculations and includes retirement health care costs.
+This easy-to-use software offers very detailed and sophisticated calculations and includes retirement health care costs.

 Take financial wellness into your own hands and do it yourself retirement planning: easy, comprehensive, reliable.